The Yellow Ticket (play)

 The Yellow Ticket is a 1914 Broadway play by dramatist Michael Morton, which premiered at the Eltinge 42nd Street Theatre in Manhattan on January 20, 1914.

 Plot

 Anna Mirrel, a young Jewish girl in Czarist Russia, is forced to pretend to be a prostitute to obtain a prostitute's passport (a "yellow ticket") in order to visit her father, whom she believes to be ill.
 When she arrives in St. Petersburg, she learns that her father has been killed.
-She encounters a young journalist and tells him of the crimes the state perpetrates against its citizens.
+She encounters a young journalist and tells him about injustices the government has kept him from learning about.